hellscr34m/javascript-exercises/03_reverseString/README.md

+# Issues I ran in

+I initially configured my loop's condition as i === 0 which could never be true.

-# Exercise 03 - Reverse a String
+## Exercise 03 - Reverse a String

 Pretty simple, write a function called `reverseString` that returns its input, reversed!